meilisearch/documentation/learn/advanced/asynchronous_operations.md

 | `startedAt`  | string  | Represents the date and time in the ISO 8601 format when the task has been dequeued and started being processed.
 The default is `null`.                                                                                                                      |
 | `finishedAt` | string  | Represents the date and time in the ISO 8601 format when the task has the `failed` or `succeeded` status.
 The default is `null`.                                                                                                                          |

-If a task fails due to an error, all error fields will be appended to the response.
+If a task fails due to an error, all error fields will be appended to the task response in an `error` object.

 ### Task `status`